python/mypy/docs/source/stubgen.rst

    def create_empty() -> Window: ...

 Stubgen generates *draft* stubs.
-The auto-generated stub files often require some manual updates, and most types will default to ``Any``.
+The auto-generated stub files often require some manual updates, and most types will default to :py:data:`~typing.Any`.
 The stubs will be much more useful if you add more precise type annotations, at least for the most commonly used functionality.